-- original or original certified copy of the local death certificate from the local civil registry
+- original or certified copy of the duly registered local death certificate from the local civil registry

-- copy of passport or other photo identification of the next-of-kin, and
+- a copy of NOK’s valid passport or other valid ID

 Note: The Embassy may require other documents, depending on individual circumstances.
 Please include an email address we can use to reach you.
 Although not required, it helps us contact you more easily in case we have further questions, and may speed up the issuance process.

 Please submit these documents to the U.S. Embassy:

 - In person / walk-in at Window 1 at the U.S. Embassy, Manila from 7:30 to 11:00 a.m., Monday to Friday, except during Philippine and U.S. holidays and the first and third Wednesday of the month.
 If the documents will be submitted by a family or legal representative in lieu of the next-of-kin, please provide an authorization letter from the next-of-kin;

 - Via mail to the U.S. Embassy, Special Consular Services Unit, American Citizens Services, U.S. Embassy, 1201 Roxas Boulevard, Manila, Philippines.
 If you are mailing the documents from the United States, you may send them to CON/ACS, UNIT 8600 BOX 1147, DPO AP 96515-1147.